Blog

 Learn More: How do I Know if My Laboratory has Outgrown its LIS System?

-Lastly, the best LIS lab solutions are now also designed with just-in-time functionality, allowing users to track the specimen at every stage while erasing the chance for lost or mislabeled specimens.
+Lastly, the best LIS lab solutions now feature just-in-time functionality, enabling users to monitor specimens at every stage of the workflow, greatly reducing the risk of lost or mislabeled samples.

 The fundamental question in the face of overwork and personnel shortages is at what point of frustration does the pathology practice abandon the old way of doing things and invest in technology and automation that a modern lab information system can readily provide to ensure a successful surgical practice?

-Artificial Intelligence, Digital Pathology, and Modern Lab Information Systems
+Artificial Intelligence, Digital Pathology, and Modern Laboratory Information Systems

-Because of this, modern LIS systems like the LigoLab Informatics Platform are well positioned for what’s likely to be a pathology revolution in the next 5-to-7 years.
+Because of this, modern pathology LIS systems like the all-in-one LigoLab Medical LIS & Lab Billing Informatics Platform are well-positioned for what’s likely to be a pathology revolution in the next 5- to 7-year period.

-This belief is also backed by a recent report released by Signify Research that suggested the global market demand for digital pathology was likely to double by 2025.
+This belief is also supported by a recent report released by Signify Research, which suggests the global market demand for digital pathology is likely to double by 2025.

 With the adoption of this new technology, we may soon see a digital pathology workflow where a single pathologist will scan and release 60-to-70 percent of his or her cases based solely on the results of digital images scanned by image analysis software.